mehmet-sari/CommunityBenefits_SDOH/README.md

 3. Third projects studies same question using MA all payer claims data.

 For this project I use only pyhton for data collection, cleaning and organizing.
 For data analysis, I use Pandas, R and Stata.
+I will update this ReadMe file once I start to add codes for each project.